zhangzp9970/MIA/README.md

 * main.py -- train the target network
 * test.py -- test the target network
 * attack.py -- perform model inversion attack
-* turn_to_list.py --code to make the dataset index
+* turn_to_list.py -- code to make the dataset index
-* attfdbtrain.txt and attfdbtest.txt the two index file
+* attfdbtrain.txt and attfdbtest.txt -- the two dataset index file

+<b>IMPORTANT: The code runs successfully on my machine.
+However, I might forgot to describe some details when writting this readme.
+So feel free to contact me via [email](mailto:zhangzp9970@outlook.com) or GitHub issues :)</b>

 ## Third-party libraries